-In 2019 and 2018, audit fees were for services rendered in connection with the integrated audits of the Bank's financial statements and its internal control over financial reporting.
+In 2020 and 2019, audit fees were for services rendered in connection with the integrated audits of the Bank's financial statements and its internal control over financial reporting.

-In 2019 and 2018, the fees associated with audit-related services were for consultations concerning new accounting standards (and PwC's review of the Bank's planned adoption of those standards) and discussions regarding other miscellaneous accounting-related matters.
+In 2020, the fees associated with audit-related services were for discussions regarding miscellaneous accounting-related matters.
+In 2019, the fees associated with audit-related services were for consultations concerning new accounting standards (and PwC's review of the Bank's planned adoption of those standards) and discussions regarding other miscellaneous accounting-related matters.

 The Bank is assessed its proportionate share of the costs of operating the FHLBanks Office of Finance, which includes the expenses associated with the annual audits of the combined financial statements of the 11 FHLBanks.
 The audit fees for the combined financial statements are billed directly by PwC to the Office of Finance and the Bank is assessed its proportionate share of these expenses.
-In 2019 and 2018, the Bank was assessed \$37,000 and \$36,000, respectively, for the costs associated with PwC's audits of the combined financial statements for those years.
+In 2020 and 2019, the Bank was assessed \$40,000 and \$37,000, respectively, for the costs associated with PwC's audits of the combined financial statements for those years.
 These assessments are not included in the table above.

 Under the Audit Committee's pre-approval policies and procedures, the Audit Committee is required to pre-approve all audit and permissible non-audit services (including the fees and terms thereof) to be performed by the Bank's independent registered public accounting firm, subject to the de minimis exceptions for non-audit services described in Section 10A(i)(1)(B) of the Exchange Act.
 The Audit Committee has delegated pre-approval authority to the Chairman of the Audit Committee for: (1) permissible non-audit services that would be characterized as "Audit-Related Services" and (2) auditor-requested fee increases associated with any unforeseen cost overruns relating to previously approved "Audit Services" (if additional fees are requested by the independent registered public accounting firm as a result of changes in audit scope, the Audit Committee must specifically pre-approve such increase).
 The Chairman's pre-approval authority is limited in all cases to \$50,000 per service request.
-The Chairman must report (for informational purposes only) any pre-approval decisions that he or she has made to the Audit Committee at its next regularly scheduled meeting.
+Any pre-approval decisions made by the Chairman must be ratified by the Audit Committee at its next regularly scheduled meeting.
 Bank management is required to periodically update the Audit Committee with regard to the services provided by the independent registered public accounting firm and the fees associated with those services.

-All of the services provided by PwC in 2019 and 2018 were pre-approved by the Audit Committee.
+All of the services provided by PwC in 2020 and 2019 were pre-approved by the Audit Committee.
 There were no services for which the de minimis exception was used.